Octoberapples/Cloud10/README.md

 Parameters to GENERATE MESH celery worker

 ###Celery process GENERATE MESH
-This process is going to generate several different meshes
+This process is going to generate several different meshes by using Gmsh then store the result in Swift.

 ###Celery process CONVERTER
+This celery process gets mesh (the data) from Swift.
+This process uses dolfin-convert to convert the meshes into Dolfins XML and then stores it in Swift.  <br />
+**WE CAN'T DO THIS RIGHT NOW BECAUSE OF ISSUES**

 ###Celery process CALCULATOR (AIRFOIL)
+This celery process gets the dolfin XML with the mesh data and runs this through airfoil (the calculator).
+**WE CAN'T DO THIS RIGHT NOW BECAUSE OF ISSUES**

 ###RESULT
 * Need to know what the result looks like